Above all, forensic accounting combines the auditing skill-set of a Certified Public Accountant with the investigative skills of a detective.

 Accounting Firms with Prominent Accounting Departments

-Accounting as a career has several specializations which include forensic accounting, public accounting, cost accounting and tax accounting.
-The specializations will usually require a further qualification or certification.
+Accounting as a career has several specializations which include forensic accounting, public accounting, cost accounting, and tax accounting.
+Additionally, these specializations will usually require further qualification or certification.

-One of the fastest growing specializations is forensic accounting.
-This is probably as a direct result of the increase in fraud and a complementary increase in compliance requirements.
-Forensic accounting is basically a mix of accounting practice, investigation and auditing.
+One of the fastest-growing specializations is forensic accounting.
+This is probably as a result of the increase in money laundering, fraud, and other white-collar crimes, alongside a complementary increase in compliance requirements.
+Basically, it’s a mix of accounting practice, financial statements investigation, and auditing.

-Forensic accountants use these three skills to carry out an examination into the financial records of a company.
+Consequently, forensic accountants use these three skills to carry out an examination into the financial records of a company.
 This examination is supposed to be complete and thorough enough to stand in court as evidence in legal proceedings.
-The forensic accountant, also called an investigative or forensic auditor, may be called to testify in court as an expert witness.
-The forensic account will investigate fraud and other related matters.
+Furthermore, these professionals, also called an investigative or forensic auditor, may be called to testify in court as an expert witness.
+Hence, they will investigate fraud and other related matters.

-Companies seek the services of forensic accounting firms for litigation support, dispute resolution and investigative accounting.
-The forensic accounting firms may also be hired during the process of mergers and acquisitions to carry out an in depth look into the financial health of the companies in the merger or acquisition.
+Typically, companies seek the services of forensic accounting firms for litigation support, insurance claims, dispute resolution, and investigative accounting.
+Furthermore, the forensic accounting firms may also be hired during the process of mergers and acquisitions to carry out an in-depth look into the business valuation of each company.

-The large accountancy forms will have a forensic accounting department.
+The large accountancy firms will have a forensic accounting department.
 For example, the Big 4 accounting firms, Deloitte, PwC, Ernst & Young and KPMG all have forensic accounting departments.
-Another large accounting firm that has forensic accountants on staff is BDO International.
+Additionally, another large accounting firm that has forensic accountants on staff is BDO International.

 An Industry on the Rise

-Forensic accounting is just not for the large accounting firms though.
-Even small firms have recognized the growth potential of the forensic accounting field.
+Forensic auditing isn’t just for large accounting firms.
+Even small firms have recognized the growth potential of this field.

 Mattson Driscoll and Damico (MDD) is an example of a forensic accounting firm.

-It is an American company with offices in the:
+It’s an American company with offices in the following locations:

 - United Kingdom